Remi607/ansible-web-stack/Instructions.md

 VIP for HA in the playbook set to 192.168.1.140 (will be installed)

 Network connectivity between all nodes
-SSH access to all servers with root & pass
+SSH access to all servers with root & pass, user admin001 added without specified password and sudo privileges.

 A machine to run below playbooks and commands with ansible installed, with SSH access to the 4VMS mentioned above.